PeterDrake/sky/pipeline_and_directories.md

 ### What You Do

-On BLT, (from the `blt_job_output` directory), wait for each of the following steps to finish before doing the next one:
+From the `blt_job_output` directory, wait for each of the following steps to finish before doing the next one:

 ```
 source /home/labs/drake/tensorflow_gpu_11.7/bin/activate